bnagy/gootool/README.md

 =======

 This is definitely going to fail spectacularly on any kind of obfuscated binary of any kind.
 Also, Go's macho parser doesn't seem to recognise some magic values, so some binaries just won't parse at all.

+- dead code detection at the end of blocks is pretty crappy

 Contributing
 =======